Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 When you think of the automotive industry, Apple isn’t likely the first to come to mind.
 The company became a behemoth thanks to products like the iPhone and iPad; what does it have to do with electric vehicles?

-Sure, that may be a long way off, but it’s coming, which means an investment in the stock gives you exposure to the EV market.
+Sure, an Apple Car may be a long way off, but it’s coming, which means an investment in the stock gives you exposure to the EV market.

 Because there’s always risk with investing in an emerging industry like electric vehicles, it’s wise to consider investing in stocks that give you access to the emerging market while providing stability through a tried-and-true business model.